restic/restic/doc/060_forget.rst

 last-day-of-the-months (11 or 12 depends if the 5 weeklies cross a month).
 And finally 75 last-day-of-the-year snapshots.
 All other snapshots are removed.

+You might want to maintain the same policy as for the example above, but have irregular backups.
+For example, the 7 snapshots specified with ``--keep-daily 7`` might be spread over a longer period.
+If what you want is to keep daily snapshots for a week, weekly for a month, monthly for a year and yearly for 75 years, you could specify:
+``forget --keep-daily-within 7d --keep-weekly-within 1m --keep-monthly-within 1y
+--keep-yearly-within 75y``
+(Note that `1w` is not a recognized duration, so you will have to specify `7d` instead)

 Customize pruning
 *****************